tahandy/chauffeur/README.md

 to further parallelize the run.
 For example, you may execute 3 runs in task-wise parallel, each using a number of MPI cores.

 Additionally, **chauffeur** may be used to setup the directory structures and generate submission files for job management systems like PBS/Torque.

 ---
 # Parameterization

 **Chauffeur** operates by parameterizing most aspects of the automation process.
 Accessing defined parameters is obtained by enclosing the parameter name in '%(...)'.
 For example, if `var1` is defined (see below), access to this parameter is achieved by using `%(var1)`.

-**Chauffeur** supports the use of inline formatting to specify the output format of an evaluated parameter.
-This inline formatting is based on the equivalent formats for Python 3's `format` statement.
-For example, if `var1` is an integer, we can format it to print as a width=4 integer with leading zeros using `%(var1:04d)`, where the `:` denotes the beginning of inline formatting and `04d` is the format specifier.

-# YAML input structure
+## YAML input structure

 The input file that drives **chauffeur** uses the YAML format and is divided into multiple (potentially optional) sections: *driver*, *userdef*, *file\**, and *run\**.